futoin/cid-tool/README.rst

     - **rvm** (implicit)
 * **scp** - for RMS

-Full test on the following OS:
+Tested on the following OSes:

 * **CentOS**
     - **7** with EPEL repository enabled